cr5ux/Medallion_Theater_and_Cinema/README.md

     5. Income Calculation
         - The Owner of the film  can view and check the amount of money  profitted from the movie  streamed, which calculated based on streams

+## Tools
+    1. HTML, CSS and JS
+    2. PHP and Ajax
+    3. MySQL